jasminesjlee/thesis/milestone2/scoring.md

 To run the script on a given predictions file and gold labels file, you can type the following into your terminal:
   > python eval.py predictions_file goldlabels_file

+The predictions file should be a file with one label "0" (right-branching) or "1" (left-branching) on each line.
+The gold labels file should be a file where each line contains three-word noun phrase and corresponding label, and each line should have the format "word1\tword2\tword3\tlabel".

 Sample output when the command is run with legal paths for the predictions file and the gold labels file would look like the following:
   > Precision:0.187744 | Recall:0.433294 | F-Score: 0.261975